-We have a website for providing information to Investors and other persons affiliated with the United Church of Christ.
+We have a website for providing information to Investors and borrowers.
 The website is www.cornerstonefund.org.
 The home page and other accessible pages of the website provide information concerning our mission and work, as well as the investment choices and latest available interest rates.
 Information contained in or that can be accessed through our website is not a part of this Offering Circular.